Image Optimization for a Faster Framer Website

-This guide focuses strictly on images and asset handling in Framer.
-You’ll learn how to choose the right formats, compress files effectively, and structure assets properly to keep your site fast and visually appealing.
+This guide focuses purely on images and assets in Framer: which formats to use, how to compress them, and how to structure everything to keep your site fast and sharp.

 1.1 Impact on Load Time & User Experience